 It’s likely that creative nonfiction genres will continue to gain strength as a dominant force in the world of writing.
-The world wide web is growing at an astounding rate, and much of the content on the Internet is considered creative nonfiction.
+The Internet is growing at an astounding rate, and much of the content on the web is considered creative nonfiction.
 Take blogs, for example; many would be considered creative nonfiction.

 What is Creative Nonfiction?

 How can you tell the difference between a literary novel and any other kind of novel?

 A work is usually considered literary because of the way it’s written.
 A literary novel is more than simple storytelling.
 The writer pays special attention to language, word choice, rhythm, and voice.
 Creative nonfiction is factually accurate writing that does the same thing; it pays attention to the craft of writing.

 According to Wikipedia:

 Creative nonfiction (also known as literary or narrative nonfiction) is a genre of writing truth which uses literary styles and techniques to create factually accurate narratives.
 Creative nonfiction contrasts with other nonfiction, such as technical writing or journalism, which is also rooted in accurate fact, but is not primarily written in service to its craft.